Suitable for smart phones - simply click on menu item to the left and scroll down the page

 Your fertility specialists realize the anxiety and concern that patients naturally have in adjusting to any delay of treatment.
 However, if that is what they recommend, you can be absolutely certain that their decision is based on your best interests and those of their team members.
 However, there are things that a couple can do during the time they are waiting that can improve their chance of being successful when treatment is resumed.
 The quality of the eggs and the sperm and therefore of the embryos are the main factors influencing success.
 The oocytes and sperm for the treatment cycle have been developing for 3 to 6 months and up to 90 days, respectively.
 Therefore improving the environment (the woman and her partner) surrounding and nurishing these gametes is critical.
 In fact, it would be entirely reasonable for all infertile couples to routinely maximize the health of their gametes for 3 to even 6 months before starting treatment.
 That time well spent may enhance their success enough to at least counterbalance and even exceed any loss in success due to the delay.
 Those efforts also may reduce miscarriage, which is particularly stressful and heart-breaking for the couple.
 During any imposed delay, that will also give you something very worthwhile on which to focus, and the great news is that those same improved lifestyle measures will also enhance your general health and longevity!
 There are also indications that these same measures may reduce the chance of suffering from a serious COVID-19 episode.
 Also, proceeding during such a stressful time is likely to decrease your chance for success.
-Stress has a marked effect on the health of the eggs, probably by constricting the flow of blood and therefore nurishment available to the ovaries and testicles.
+Stress has a marked effect on the health of the eggs, probably by constricting the flow of blood and therefore nurishment available to the ovaries.